Pīpipi

-The pīpipi (Mohoua novaeseelandiae), also known as brown creeper, New Zealand creeper or New Zealand titmouse, is a small passerine bird endemic to the South Island of New Zealand.
-They are specialist insectivores, gleaning insects from branches and leaves.
+The pīpipi (Mohoua novaeseelandiae), also known as brown creeper or New Zealand creeper, is a small passerine bird endemic to the South Island, Stewart Island and their surrounding islands, in New Zealand.
+It was called the New Zealand titmouse in the 1780s.
+It is a specialist insectivore, gleaning insects from branches and leaves.
 They have strong legs and toes for hanging upside down while feeding.

-Taxonomy
+Taxonomy and naming

 The pīpipi was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the tits in the genus Parus and coined the binomial name Parus novaeseelandiae.
 Gmelin based his description on the "New-Zealand titmouse" that had been described in 1783 by the English ornithologist John Latham in his book A General Synopsis of Birds.
 The naturalist Joseph Banks had provided Latham with a watercolour painting of the bird by Georg Forster who had accompanied James Cook on his second voyage to the Pacific Ocean.
 The specimen had been collected in 1773 at Dusky Sound on the southwest coast of New Zealand.
 This picture is now the holotype for the species and is in the collection of the Natural History Museum in London.

-The pīpipi is now placed with the whitehead and yellowhead in the genus Mohoua that was introduced in 1837 by the French naturalist René Lesson.
+The pīpipi was formerly placed in its own genus Finschia.
+A DNA study published in 1987 found that it was closely related to the whitehead and yellowhead, so Finschia was merged into Mohoua, a genus that was introduced by the French naturalist René Lesson in 1837.
 The species is monotypic: no subspecies are recognised.

-The pīpipi was formerly placed in its own genus Finschia.
-It was moved to the genus Mohoua based on the results of a molecular genetic study published in 2013 that found that the pīpipi was closely related to the yellowhead and whitehead.

-"pīpipi" has been designated the official common name by the International Ornithologists' Union (IOC).
-The species shares its common name with the brown creeper of North America, Certhia americana, despite the two species not being closely related.